-You have the opportunity to participate at the European Forestry Forum where the graduation ceremony takes place.
-The location of the ceremony will be announced in spring 2025.
+You have the opportunity to participate in the graduation online/onsite.
+The location of the ceremony will be announced in spring 2027.

 COUNCELLING

 MSc European Forestry Secretariat will offer confidential informal and formal conflict resolution services to resolve students' possible problems and concerns related to MSc European Forestry studies.
 If the problems and concerns are related to the studies of the second academic year, students can also contact the local coordinator of the MSc EF Full Partner university in question.